ericxiaseattle/CSE517-Project/README.md

 All other directories are associated with DecSum, and as we were having problems pushing the directories OUTPUT_DIR, YELP_DATA_DIR, and results to Github due to their large file size, we have instead uploaded them to [MEGA](https://insertmegalinkhere.com).
 Some of the documentation in this README.md, when applicable, is copied from the authors' README.md on their repo.

 ## Environment
-First download the MEGA tar.gz archive to the working directory and uncompress it.
+First download the MEGA tar.gz archive and uncompress it, adding its contents to the working directory.
 Then run the following commands.
 ```
 conda create -n yelp python=3.7.6
 cat requirements.txt | sed -e '/^\s*#.*$/d' -e '/^\s*$/d' | xargs -n 1 python -m pip install